-The City is served by six acute care hospitals: Akron City Hospital and Saint Thomas Hospital Medical Center, operating as Summa Health System (963 beds), Akron General Medical Center, operating as Akron General Health System (590 beds), and Children's Hospital Medical Center of Akron (253 beds), all of which are in the City; Cuyahoga Falls General Hospital (272 beds) in the City of Cuyahoga Falls; and The Barberton Citizens' Hospital (311 beds) in the City of Barberton.
+The City is served by six acute care hospitals: Akron City Hospital and Saint Thomas Hospital Medical Center, operating as Summa Health System (986 beds), Akron General Medical Center, operating as Akron General Health System (511 beds), and Children's Hospital Medical Center of Akron (253 beds), all of which are in the City.
 None of these hospitals is operated by the City.